borelli28/givepass/README.md

 # GIVEPASS

 GIVEPASS is a Python script for storing dummy accounts credentials.
-The script can be executed from the command line DON'T USE THIS TO STORE REAL CREDENTIALS!
-THIS SCRIPT IS NOT A SECURE WAY TO STORE YOUR CREDENTIALS!
+The script can be executed from the command line.

+**DON'T USE THIS TO STORE REAL CREDENTIALS!
+THIS SCRIPT IS NOT A SECURE WAY TO STORE YOUR CREDENTIALS!**

 ## Installation